PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Integer
 -  Default: 500000

 Maximum number of Packet Cache entries.
-Each worker and each distributor thread has a packets cache instance.
+Each worker and each distributor thread has a packet cache instance.
 This number will be divided by the number of worker plus the number of distributor threads to compute the maximum number of entries per cache instance.

 .. _setting-max-qperq: